Guwahati/Kaziranga Tour Package from Kolkata

 🍽️ Must-Try Food

-Pitha - traditional rice cakes with jaggery and coconut filling
+Pitha (rice cake) with jaggery and coconut

 💡 Travel Tips